bormaxi8080/osint-timeline/DRAFT.md

 ----

 **New from CyberDetective:**

+Library of Leaks.
+Search by keyword (full name, email, company) in leaked documents, emails, tables, images and other files.
+29M+ public entities: https://search.libraryofleaks.org/

+Marginaila Search.
+Open source search engine.
+No ads, no AI.
+"Indexing the small, old and weird web"(c) Search blogs, forums, plain text sites and more: https://marginalia-search.com

 You've probably seen the link to Dark Web Searching Guide by Chris Poulter (x.com/osintcombine) many times before.
 It was written in 2020, but was updated by the author last month and is now more relevant: https://www.osintcombine.com/post/dark-web-searching